 The Media Library is the repository of all your digital assets and the main touchpoint into the Cloudinary DAM solution.

-From this view you can easily perform an advanced search or navigate through folders to find the assets you need, upload new images, videos, audio, or other files in virtually any format, and select multiple assets to perform bulk operations such as delete, add tags, move, download, or review moderated assets.
+From this view you can easily perform an advanced search or navigate through folders or collections to find the assets you need, upload new images, videos, audio, or other files in virtually any format, and select multiple assets to perform bulk operations such as delete, add tags or metadata, move, download, or set the status of moderated assets.

 For implementation details, see Media Library widget.